 Generally, a strain is when the muscle has stretched too far and partly tears.
-It can appear bruised.
+It can look bruised.
 Pain, soreness, and swelling can develop several hours after it happens.

 A sprain is a more serious injury that may involve the tearing of ligaments.
 In a mild sprain, the ligament is overstretched.
 More severe sprains can involve partial tearing of the ligament, or complete tearing.

-With a sprain, the injured area usually swells immediately, and may be accompanied by acute pain.
+With a sprain, the injured area usually swells right away.
+Your child may be in a lot of pain.
 Sprains can take weeks to heal and can feel like a broken bone.

-Because children are more likely to break a bone than suffer a sprain, it is important to check with your child's health care provider if your child complains of a lot of pain, especially if it is over an area of bone.
-Children are still growing and fractures that happen through the growth centers need to be followed closely.
+Because children are more likely to break a bone than suffer a sprain, it is important to check with your child's healthcare provider if your child complains of a lot of pain, especially if it is over an area of bone.
+Children are still growing.
+Fractures that happen through the growth centers need to be followed closely.

-According to the AAP, the signs and symptoms of sprains in young children can be quite similar to those for a fracture and include the following:
+According to the AAP, the signs and symptoms of sprains in young children can be quite similar to those for a fracture.
+They can include: